tablelandnetwork/evm-tableland/README.md

 ## Extacting the ABI and Bytecode

-Can you grab the assets you need by compiling and then using some `jq` magic:
+You can you grab the assets you need by compiling and then using some `jq` magic:

 ### ABI